The Wedding

 My mother, Sally Gordon, had been a pack a day smoker for many years.
 She stopped only a few months before she was diagnosed with lung cancer.
 I insisted she come to California for the surgery she needed, not only because I knew an excellent lung surgeon, but also because she could recuperate at our home.
 The surgery was uneventful, but my mother was a difficult house-guest and my wife swore she would never take care of her in our home again, on threat of, well—divorce.
 Those were strong words, but I totally understood, since my mother was always demanding of our time and her needs.
 That was her usual demeanor, but now grossly exaggerated.
 Her recovery from major surgery was otherwise unremarkable.

-A few years later, I received a call from her that a routine ultrasound test of her carotid arteries showed 80% blockages on both sides, almost surely a consequence of many years of smoking.
+A few years later, I received a call from her that a routine ultrasound test of her carotid arteries showed 80% blockages on both carotid arteries, almost surely a consequence of many years of smoking.
 She wasn’t experiencing symptoms, as I was, but the belief at the time was that cleaning these arteries would prevent a future stroke.
 We now are less sure about that, and today, many physicians would treat narrowed but asymptomatic carotid artery disease with blood thinners and more frequent testing.
-I assured my mother that the operation was relatively simple, taking only about an hour, and that she would return to full time activities in short order.
+I assured my mother that the operation was relatively simple, taking only about an hour, and that she would return to full activities in short order.
 She responded, “If the operation is so simple, I’ll find a doctor here in Chicago to do it.”
 I really couldn’t object, because I actually agreed with that decision.
 I called Jimmy Yao, a colleague I knew at Northwestern University and asked if he could see my mother.
 Jimmy was an internationally renowned, experienced hands-on vascular surgeon and I knew she would get the best care possible.

-I flew in for the operation and I had return tickets for two days later.
+I flew in for the operation and had return tickets for two days later.
 On the day of surgery, I kissed my mom and said I would be seeing her soon.
 Away she rolled on the gurney and I went to wait in the waiting room.
-At Northwestern, after each surgery was completed, the routine practice was to call the family into a private room to discuss the conduct of the operation and the results.
+At Northwestern, after each surgery was completed, the routine was to call the family into a private room to discuss the conduct of the operation and the results.
 I waited patiently for my turn.
 One, two, three hours later I still wasn’t called and I began to panic.
 Finally, it was my turn.
-I walked into the room and Dr. Yao did not have the smiling grin I was hoping to see.
+Dr. Yao did not have the smiling grin I was hoping to see.
 “Your mom did not make it easy for me”, said Jimmy.
 “She’s fine now, but just before she entered the operating room, she turned to me and said in an insistent voice that I had to give her a cosmetic incision.”
-I immediately knew that my mom had, in essence, unwittingly instructed Dr. Yao to make a transverse (side-to-side) incision instead of a vertical (up-and-down) incision to expose the carotid artery.
+I immediately knew that my mom had, in essence, unwittingly directed Dr. Yao to make a transverse (side-to-side) incision instead of a vertical (up-and-down) incision to expose the carotid artery.
 Transverse incisions heal with less scarring than vertical incision.

 A vertical incision is the customary way to do this procedure, if only because it follows the course of the artery from the chest, into the neck, and then on toward the brain.
 If the surgeon needs more operating room to access the carotid artery higher or lower, he can then easily extend the incision up or down as needed.
 To make a transverse incision is to assume that the pathology you need to correct is in the middle of the neck, as it is almost 100% of the time.
 Unfortunately, my mom was an outlier—a big time outlier.
 The takeoff of her internal carotid artery at its bifurcation, along with the pathology, was located very low in her neck, just above the collarbone.

 Poor Dr. Yao, had to struggle to gain routine control of the arteries above and below where he needed to work.
 He reassured me that the operation was otherwise uneventful and that she was awake in the recovery room.
-Of course, I told Dr. Yao that her insistence on a cosmetic incision was almost predictable, and knowing my mom’s domineering personality, I readily forgave Dr. Yao for giving in to her.
+I told Dr. Yao that her insistence on a cosmetic incision was almost predictable, and knowing my mom’s domineering personality, I readily forgave Dr. Yao for giving in to her.

 I was in a difficult position.
 I realized I was not “on my turf”, meaning that I felt I had no authority to countermand the chief resident.